rigogomes123/UNIT_17_MOBILE_APP/README.md

 Additionally, by eliminating unnecessary distractions, this design change maintains the attention on the timer's primary purpose, which is to precisely record workout times.
 Overal this startegy gurantees that the timer page satisfies the client's need while still staying true to the overall objectives of simplicity,usability, and establishing an immersive health experience.

+Overall I am extremly happ and how my timer page has turned out after optimisation, futhermore it meets the requirement that was asked in the assignment brief (Have some sort of timer that can be used to time workouts).

 ### My previous design:

 ![image](https://github.com/user-attachments/assets/fb15db79-a108-446b-986b-2ea846e955a4)